 Following a gluten-free diet needn't mean you have to pass on the pasties this picnic season.
 These moreish, gorgeously golden bakes are packed with butternut squash, spinach, feta cheese and a kick of chilli, and are perfect for spicing up your hamper.
 Give this easy gluten-free recipe a go!

-Put the flour, baking powder, xanthum gum, salt and butter into a food processor and blitz until you have a mix that resembles fine breadcrumbs.
-Add the egg and about 1 tablespoon of cold water and blitz until the mixture comes together in a ball.
+- Put the flour, baking powder, xanthan gum, pinch salt and butter into a food processor and blitz until you have a mix that resembles fine breadcrumbs.
+Add the egg and about 1 tbsp of cold water and blitz until the mixture comes together in a ball.
 Keep an eye on the texture – you may need to add a little more water to ensure the mixture doesn’t crumble too easily.
-Roll into a flat disc, cover with clingfilm and chill for 10 minutes.
+Roll into a flat disc, cover with clingfilm and chill for 10 mins.

 Freezing and defrosting guidelines